Year 4 Teacher

 Come and See

-- New life: The children will learn how good news brings life and how the new life of the Easter message is spread through the power of the Holy Spirit.
+- New life: Y4 will learn how good news brings life and how new life of the Easter message is spread through the power of the Holy Spirit.
+Children will acquire the skills of assimilation and celebration.

 Y4 will also develop their understanding of fractions and decimals.
 They will learn to: